 In accordance with Chapter 35-10.1 of the General Laws, depository institutions holding deposits of the State, its agencies or governmental subdivisions of the State, shall at a minimum, insure or pledge eligible collateral equal to one hundred percent of time deposits with maturities greater than 60 days.
-Any of these institutions which do not meet capital standards prescribed by federal regulators shall insure or pledge eligible collateral equal to one hundred percent of deposits, regardless of maturity.
-None of the cash deposits of the Lottery were required to be collateralized at June 30, 2009 pursuant to Chapter 35-10.1 of the General Laws.
+Any of these institutions which do not meet capital standards prescribed by federal regulators shall insure or pledge eligible collateral equal to 100% of deposits, regardless of maturity.
+None of the cash deposits of the Lottery were required to be collateralized at June 30, 2010 pursuant to Chapter 35-10.1 of the General Laws.
+However, the State Investment Commission has adopted a collateralization requirement for institutions holding the State's deposits.
+Financial institutions are required to pledge collateral equal to 102% of the uninsured deposit amounts.
+Of the total bank deposit balance at June 30, \$1,469,687 was collateralized by securities held by an independent third party custodian.